-The centurion was singled out by Jesus for having incredible faith.
+The Bible recounts how the centurion was singled out by Jesus for having incredible faith.
 I have always wondered what would have happened if Mary and Martha had this same level of faith while Lazarus was dying.

-Where they said, “if you had been here our brother would not have died.”
-The centurion said, “Just say the word and my servant will be healed.”
+Where they exclaim, “if you had been here our brother would not have died.”
+The centurion declared, “Just say the word and my servant will be healed.”